Eccentricities by JVG

 What is soap dough?

 Soap dough is also known as soap “clay” and is soap that has been saponified but not allowed to cure or not exposed to air to prevent the water evaporation.
-While the soap retains the water it remains malleable and can be used like clay to made designs that can be used to place inside or on top of the soap.
+While the soap retains the water, it remains malleable and can be used like clay to make designs that can be used to be placed inside or on top of the soap.
 You can make soap dough using your regular recipe or find a good recipe on the internet.
-For this tutorial I used left over soap from an earlier batch.
-However I have a few free recipes that you can try in my Natural Aloe Vera Cold Process Soap, The Joy of Cold Process Soap Making, Coffee Soap and Scrub and Coconut Milk Cold Process Soap.
+For this tutorial, I used leftover soap from an earlier batch.
+However, I have a few free recipes that you can try in my Natural Aloe Vera Cold Process Soap, The Joy of Cold Process Soap Making, Coffee Soap and Scrub, and Coconut Milk Cold Process Soap.

-Some of the challenges when using your soap dough from an earlier batch is that it can be scented and the scent may contrast with the scent of the new soap or that it can be a different recipe or formulation and will result in a long list of ingredients.
+Some of the challenges when using your soap dough from an earlier batch are that it can be scented, and the scent may contrast with the scent of the new soap, or it can be a different recipe or formulation that will result in a long list of ingredients.
 Both of these are very easy to address.
-In the case of the different contrasting fragrances, if the embed is small there should be no issue but if the embed is large then I try to find a scent that can blend better and enhance the overall scent.
-For the ingredients, while I love experimenting with new recipes and formulations I try to keep to two or three main recipes for all the soaps I plan to sell and most ingredients are the same.
+In the case of the different contrasting fragrances, if the embed is small, there should be no issue, but if the embed is large, then I try to find a scent that can blend better and enhance the overall scent.
+For the ingredients, while I love experimenting with new recipes and formulations, I try to keep to two or three main recipes for all the soaps I plan to sell, and most ingredients are the same.

 Ready to start making your own cold process soaps?
 Then this eBook with 25 different cold process soap formulations is the perfect resource.
 With so many formulations, you will have lots of inspiration to experiment and find the perfect one.